102 Washington Avenue

 List common situations that may not allow for 6 ft. of distance between individuals.
 What measures will you implement to ensure the safety of your employees in such situations?

 EPAC produces Live Performance Art for paid audience members through community theater productions and offers educational workshops and classes to the general public through the EPAC School of Performing Arts and Kids Theater Workshops.
 Each show/event is produced by a cast and crew of local artists and technicians of various sizes that rehearse and work together for several weeks.
-Every known precaution is in place for these volunteer artists and technicians to work together safely, by offering distant rehearsing options through ZOOM and making the shows available on-line for audiences instead of live at the theater, EPAC is able to keep performers and audience members safe at home while still enjoying and supporting what EPAC can produce.
+Every known precaution is in place for these volunteer artists and technicians to work together safely, by offering distant rehearsing options through ZOOM and making the shows available on-line for audiences instead of live at the theater.
+EPAC Digital will allow EPAC to keep performers and audience members safe at home while still enjoying and supporting what EPAC can produce.
 The EPAC School and Kids Workshop has gone digital as well, offering workshop lessons and group classes through ZOOM on-line, as well as private instructions to keep our instructors and students safe at home.

 How you will manage engagement with customers and visitors on these requirements?